CityPulse/CityPulse-3D-Map/README.md

 #Running the application

     deploy the 3D map into a web server container
     Open a terminal and browse the folder “CityPulseIntegration”.
-Run the amqpclientcallback.js by using the command node amqpclientcallback.js
+Run the amqpclientcallback.js by using the command* node amqpclientcallback.js &
+    Afterwards type cd../WSServer and run the atmosphereService.js to visualise the weather and sun/moon position: node atmosphereService &

+    *If you would rather use dummy data for testing:
+    Instead of starting the amqpclientcallback.js, start demoServer.js and you will be supplied with dummy data in all event types
     Open your browser and browse e.g. http://localhost/3dmap-master/3dmap-master/index.html

 #Contributors